The Business Department provides accounting, budgeting, and payroll services.

 Oversees the receipt and disbursement of district funds, and

 The Business Office takes numerous steps to ensure fiscal integrity and transparency.

-- Annually, an independent accounting firm conducts an external audit of district finances.
-(View a copy of the audit.
+Annually, an independent accounting firm conducts an external audit of district finances.
+(View a copy of the audit and the district response).
 This is the document provided by the accounting firm, it is not an accessible PDF.
-For support or questions, please contact our business office at 315-894-5000 or email Business Administrator James Humphrey firstname.lastname@example.org)
+For support or questions, please contact our business office at 315-894-5000 or email Business Administrator James Humphrey email@example.com)